Healthy Homes Assessment Frimley

 Home Assessments Frimley for Rental Properties

-There are a myriad of things to look over when conducting the house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are many concerns you should look for in the home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 Some examples include:

-The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling can be significant for property owners and landlords.
-For expert advice, call today and book your rental property house evaluation.
+The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional advice, call today to schedule your rental property home assessment.

 home assessments for rental properties